Imagine what you could do if you could master your personal productivity, your time management, and your work-life balance?

 This helps you see the forest from the trees.
 For example, your three wins for the year are a higher level than your three wins for the month, and your three wins for the week are a higher-level than your three wins for the day.

 This is a simple pattern for weekly results.
 Each week is a fresh start.
-On Mondays, you think about three results you would like for the week.
-Each day you identify three results you would like for the day.
+On Mondays, you think about three results you would like to achieve for the week.
+Each day you identify three results you would like to achieve for the day.
 On Friday’s, you reflect on lessons learned.
 On Friday, you ask yourself, what three things are going well and what three things need improvement.
 This weekly pattern helps you build momentum.

 3. Hot Spots.